 You’ve forked over the thousands upon thousands of dollars on a beauty school education and at the makeup counter, and you’re competing with thousands of other makeup artists.
 The good news is that it’s easy to set yourself apart from the crowd by excelling in the two areas of the professional makeup artist industry that many others neglect: networking and business prowess.

-Here’s your guide to getting ahead and standing out from the crowd so you can paint faces and pay your bills.
+Here’s your guide to getting ahead and standing out from the crowd by taking the proper online make up classes so you can paint faces and pay your bills.

 Location, Location, Location